RTEMS/rtems-docs/c-user/glossary.rst

     :sorted:

     ABI
-        An acronym for Application Binary Interface.
+        This term is an acronym for Application Binary Interface.

     active
         A term used to describe an object which has been created by an